tipenko/MorbidJS/README.md

 Dig [CSS Specificity](https://developer.mozilla.org/en/docs/Web/CSS/Specificity), see [calculator](https://specificity.keegan.st/) here.

 ### Ideology ###
- - DOM is model.
+ - DOM is model;
- - Our purpose is to explore how css-like inheritance works.
-Not necessarily frontend.
- - Your component may change other component, on a higher level, in a different dom subtree.
-Messy?
-Price for simplicity.
+ - At all cases use M(selector) to get access to logic and components.
+Do not pass references - use selectors.
+Single responsibility is not messed up: frontend is responsible for frontend, all fair;
  - If possible, store boolean and other states in class name.
-Css will adjust appearance, Morbid will adjust behaviour respectfully.
+Css will adjust appearance, Morbid will adjust behaviour respectfully;
+ - Extract as much as you can to methods.
+Using if () == doing it wrong;
+ - An object's behaviour is subject to change in the middle of a method, and it's fun.
+Don't like it?
+There's React for you, go away.